How to Get Windows 10 Gadgets for Your Desktop

 You’ll see that gadgets have been added to Control Panel > Appearance and Personalization (see our guide to Windows 10 settings for more information on personalization settings), and you can add them to the desktop by clicking-and-dragging them into place.

-This is essentially a replacement for the original gadgets, and just like those you can click the tool icon in the corner to open settings, enabling you to resize and alter settings in the gadgets.
-Like 8GadgetPack, this is essentially the original Windows Desktop Gadgets, repackaged to run with Windows 10, with the same options for adjusting, dragging, and discarding the gadgets.
+Once installed, you’ll see that this is essentially a replacement for the original gadgets.
+As you’d expect, clicking the cog icon in the corner accesses settings, enabling you to resize and configure each gadget.
+It’s essentially the original Windows Desktop Gadgets, repackaged to run with Windows 10 (and Windows 8).

 Another lightweight option, 8GadgetPack is free and enables users to run gadgets in Windows 8.x and Windows 10.

-Among its various features is the ability to introduce information to the desktop, such as a clock, current hardware statistics, current and forecast weather, and more.
-Basically, everything that gadgets do, but with considerable style.
+Among its features is the ability to introduce information to the desktop, such as a clock, live hardware statistics, current and forecast weather, and more.
+You can basically use Rainmeter to display everything that gadgets do, but with considerable style.

 Now, if you’re happy with the gadgets options above, then by all means stick with them.
-Rainmeter opens up a whole new world of stuff to install and tweak, and if you’re purely looking for gadgets to improve productivity you need to be aware.
-Getting sucked up into this weird and wonderful world of themed, customized desktops that display the information that you want, where and when you want it, is going to make your digital life a little bit untidy while you sort out just where and when you want things.
+Rainmeter opens a whole new world of stuff to install and tweak, and if you’re purely looking for gadgets to improve productivity you need to be aware.
+Configuring Rainmeter can be a massive time sink, so keep things as simple as possible.

 Will You Use These New Desktop Gadget Apps?

 Each of these solutions is worth trying and can help improve productivity.
 For instance, using a clock set to a foreign time zone can be invaluable when collaborating with people overseas, or just checking that your aunt in New Zealand is awake before you call.
 You can also keep tabs on the weather with these weather widgets for Windows.